holysnippet/pico_eth_doc/README.md

 - The latest version of pico-sdk for RP2040 which is **1.4.0 is mandatory**.
 - Currently compiles with GCC 10.3.1 but compiles with earlier versions (at your own risk).
-- Visual Studio Code is used as IDE, the project folder is a VS Code workspace (some settings i.e. debug probe may be wrong !).
+- Visual Studio Code is used as IDE.
 But it is still possible to compile it in a classical way on the command line using cmake & make.

 ### Steps: